IQuOD/duplicated_checking_IQuOD/README.md

                     print('Duplicate result is: Not Duplicate')
 ```

-> Please update the ***netCDF_filepath*** to suit your specific case.
-We've provided a demo using WOD18 data for all of 1995 in netCDF format.
+> Please specify the ***netCDF_filepath*** to suit your specific case.
+We've provided a demo using WOD18 data in 1995 with netCDF format.
 You can download the compressed file [here](www.ocean.iap.ac.cn/) and then extract it to your local directory.